 - Sexist, racist, homophobic, transphobic, ableist, classist or otherwise discriminatory jokes and language.

-- Personal insults related to gender, sexual orientation, race, class, religion, body shape, or disability.
+- Personal insults related to gender, sexual orientation, race, class, religion, physical appearance, or disability.

 - Posting or displaying sexually explicit or violent material.